-This is a key performance indicator for the board of directors as it is directly impacts the company’s profitability and bottom line.
-At SpringCM, Jeff reports on this by measuring retention of both number of accounts and ACV.
+This is a key performance indicator for the board of directors as it is directly impacting the company’s profitability and bottom line.
+At SpringCM, Jeff reports on this by measuring the retention of both numbers of accounts and ACV.
 These metrics are then segmented by key customer attributes such as industry, company size (employees or annual revenue), and customer segment.

 Are there any other metrics you include when presenting to your board of directors?
 What other metrics and analysis do you share with your board of directors about customer success?
 Let us know in the comments.

 The key metrics (The Three R’s) to include in your board presentation are Referrals, Reference-ability, and Retention Rates.

 - These metrics need to be used together in order to grasp the full picture of both your client base and how they are affecting your company.